H. D. Deve Gowda: Post-premiership (1997–present)

-He was defeated in the 1999 general elections.
-He was elected president of the Janata Dal (Secular) the same year.
+He was defeated in the 1999 general elections by Congress's G. Putta Swamy Gowda in Hassan Lok Sabha constituency.
+He was elected the president of the Janata Dal (Secular) the same year.
+Subsequently, he won Kanakapura Lok Sabha by-poll in 2002 against D. K. Shivakumar.

-The 2004 Karnataka state elections witnessed the revival of his party's fortunes under the leadership of Siddaramaiah with the Janata Dal (Secular) winning 58 seats and becoming a part of the ruling coalition in the state.
-Later, the party joined with the BJP and formed another government in 2006.
-Deve Gowda's son, H. D. Kumaraswamy, headed the BJP-JD(S) coalition government in the state for 20 months.
-The alliance was defeated in 2008.
-B. S. Yediyurappa was elected as the Chief Minister of Karnataka.
-Deve Gowda verbally abused Yediyurappa.
-This event was termed as a "new low in Indian politics".
-Deve Gowda later apologised for hurling abuse at him.
+The 2004 Karnataka state elections witnessed the revival of his party's fortunes under the leadership of Siddaramaiah with the Janata Dal (Secular) winning 58 seats and becoming a part of the ruling coalition with Congress.
+In 2006, 39 JD(S) MLAs pulled support from Congress-JD(S) coalition government and formed a new coalition government with BJP, against Deve Gowda's wishes.
+His son H. D. Kumaraswamy led the formation of this government and served as the chief minister of the state for 20 months.

-Deve Gowda expelled Siddaramaiah and CM Ibrahim from the JD(S) in 2005.
-Later, both Siddaramaiah and CM Ibrahim joined the Indian National Congress, which won the 2013 Karnataka Legislative Assembly election, with Siddaramaiah being elected as the Chief Minister of Karnataka.
+Deve Gowda expelled Siddaramaiah from the JD(S) in 2005.
+Later, Siddaramaiah joined the Indian National Congress, which won the 2013 Karnataka Legislative Assembly election, with Siddaramaiah being elected as the Chief Minister of Karnataka.
+In 2018, Gowda played vital role with Sonia Gandhi to form INC-JDS combine rule.

 Deve Gowda contested the 2019 general elections against G. S. Basavaraj in Tumkur Lok Sabha constituency of Karnataka.
 G. S. Basavaraj, BJP candidate of Tumkur Constituency won against Deve Gowda by a margin of 13,339 votes.
 G. S. Basavaraj polled 596,127 votes while Deve Gowda got 582,788 votes.
-He has been elected to Rajya Sabha.
+He was elected to Rajya Sabha again in 2020.

 Personal life

-He married Chennamma in 1954.
-They have six children together: four sons, including politicians H. D. Revanna and H. D. Kumaraswamy, who is a former Chief Minister of Karnataka, and two daughters.
-He is the father-in-law of politician Anitha Kumaraswamy and grandfather of actor Nikhil Kumaraswamy, politicians Prajwal Revanna and Suraj Revanna.
+He married Chennamma in 1954 and spent 72 years together until her death on 18 July 2026.
+They had six children together: four sons, including politicians H. D. Revanna who is PWD minister and H. D. Kumaraswamy, who is a former Chief Minister of Karnataka and current Union Minister, and two daughters.
+He is the father-in-law of politicians Anitha Kumaraswamy and C. N. Manjunath, and grandfather of actor-turned-politician Nikhil Kumaraswamy, politician Suraj Revanna, and former politician and convicted rapist Prajwal Revanna.

+Gowda is a vegetarian.
+In 2024, he commented that "I was against cruelty towards animals and hence turned vegetarian more than 50 years ago.
+I’m diabetic and suffer from hypertension, so I want what I eat and keep it simple".

 In 2025, Gowda was hospitalised in Bengaluru after he developed urinary tract infection.